brahmwg/Bottlenecks_MDS_Capstone/mds_deliverables/species_prediction_model/documentation.md

 ## 3. Pre-processing
 ### 3.1 Probabilistic Models
-1. **Numerical Features**: The numerical features were kept as they were for the decision trees but were standard-scaled for the deep learning model.
+1. **Numerical Features**: The numerical features were kept as they were for the decision trees and random forest.
 2. **Categorical Features**: All the categorical features were one-hot encoded.
 3. **Features Count**: Finally, we had 61 features for the probabilistic models.
+4. **Handling NA**: Random forest cannot handle NAs, so those rows are dropped.
 ### 3.2 Deterministic Models
 Since all the deterministic features are categorical and non-ordinal, the only required processing is to transform the features into binary features using the OneHot encoding technique.